Skip to main content

 Bridge with IHSS at home if safe to do so.

-If home is still a safe option with support, IHSS Protective Supervision pays for up to 195 hours per month (283 with Protective Supervision for dementia).
+If home is still a safe option with support, IHSS pays for up to 195 hours per month for non-severely-impaired recipients, rising to 283 hours per month for recipients with severe cognitive impairment who qualify for Protective Supervision (the category that covers dementia supervision).
 Family members can be paid providers.
 The cost line on the household budget changes from outflow to inflow.
 IHSS does not run out the way private pay does.

 Option 05